To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 Modern laptops have relatively decent integrated graphics, however, getting one with a dedicated GPU (Graphics Processing Unit) would future-proof your device and allow you to do graphic-intensive renderings in upper years, if needed.
 Most NVIDIA GPUs are CUDA-compatible.

-Many students use a tablet and stylus for notetaking.
-Common setups include an iPad and Apple Pencil, or Microsoft OneNote with a stylus (certain laptops such as Microsoft Surface Pros can double as laptops and tablets).
+While pen and paper is still a very common method of notetaking, many students use a tablet and stylus for.
+Common setups include an iPad and Apple Pencil, a Samsung Galaxy Tab and its included pen, or Microsoft OneNote with a stylus (certain laptops such as Microsoft Surface Pros can double as laptops and tablets).

 We suggest carefully reflecting on your learning style to determine if a digital method is for you!
 Often, students start with paper notes and transition to tablets later in the year.
-Here is a pros and cons comparison of the two based on your blog admin’s experiences:
+Here are the pros and cons of the two based on your blog admins’ experiences:

 Internet

-On U of T campus, you will have access to school WiFi.
-Off-campus, UTORvpn can be used for accessing resources restricted to on campus networks.
+On U of T campus, you’ll have access to school WiFi.
+Off campus, UTORvpn can be used for accessing resources restricted to on-campus networks.
+To stay safe online and protect your privacy, make a habit of using the VPN.

 U of T Approved Calculator